JonFRutan/ContactServer/README.md

 # TotallyRadicale
-Contact management scripts joining together a PostgreSQL database and a Radicale server.
+Contact management scripts for joining together a PostgreSQL database and a [Radicale](https://radicale.org/v3.html) server.
 Included within the project are all necessary Python requirements, which includes Radicale.
-The ultimate goal is for this to be a "batteries included" CardDAV system eventually allowing for dynamic mass imports, syncing, and JAMF exports.
-It's far from complete, my first and foremost goal is to curtail it to my use case, and then eventually smooth out the whole process.
+The ultimate goal is for this to be a "batteries included" CardDAV system eventually allowing for dynamic mass imports, syncing, and Radicale exporting.
+It's far from complete; my first and foremost goal is to curtail it to my use case, and then eventually smooth out the whole process.

 ## Requirements
 - **Python**